horizontalsystems/Bitcoin-Explained-Guide/README.md

 The essential points can be summarized as:

 - Bitcoin: In addition to Bitcoin itself, there are a number of other cryptocurrencies with Bitcoin in the name the one that's considered the original Bitcoin is the one with the symbol BTC.
-Sometimes it's also referred to as the Bitcoin Core.
+It's generally referred to as *Bitcoin* and sometimes also as *Bitcoin Core*.

 - Bitcoin forks: Cryptocurrencies which were derived from the original Bitcoin (BTC).
 Due to the open source nature of Bitcoin and underlying code anyone with programming experience is able to create a Bitcoin like cryptocurrency with some modifications and market it as a separate cryptocurrency.
 The most noteworthy such cryptocurrency is [Bitcoin Cash](https://en.wikipedia.org/wiki/Bitcoin_Cash).

 - Altcoins: Usually the term refers to all other cryptocurrencies that are around.
 While there are thousands of them around only few managed to attract the audience and gain some crypto market share.
 The altcoins which have not attracted any audience are generally regarded as coins with no value proposition and are labeled as "shitcoins".